 Calvià has risen to the top of the rankings for municipalities, municipal associations, consortia, and entities in populations of over 50,000 inhabitants in Spain in terms of paper and cardboard collection and recycling.

-Data analyzed and published by ASPAPEL (Spanish Association of Pulp, Paper, and Cardboard Manufacturers) place the municipality as the fourth entity with nearly 50 kilograms of paper and cardboard per inhabitant, well above the national average of 20.59 kilograms.
+Data analysed and published by ASPAPEL (Spanish Association of Pulp, Paper, and Cardboard Manufacturers) place the municipality as the fourth entity with nearly 50 kilograms of paper and cardboard per inhabitant, well above the national average of 20.59 kilograms.
 This includes paper and cardboard collected through municipal door-to-door selective collection, blue containers, and recycling points.

 Blue tourism is defined as a tourism approach that prioritises the conservation of marine and coastal ecosystems while promoting the sustainable development of local communities.
 This strategy not only seeks to reduce the environmental impact of tourism but also to enhance the cultural and natural wealth of coastal destinations.

 To manage the flows of information related to blue tourism, a management system (DTI – Smart Tourist Destination) has been designed and implemented in the city.
-This system allows for the collection of necessary data to obtain strategic information that helps to understand and analyze the behavior of visitors, and, among other aspects, to assess the potential evolution of tourism activities from both the tourism supply side and the demand side, as well as market trends .
-A protocol was signed in 2022 and is currently 85 percent implemented.
-It is budgeted at 4 million euros, with 60 percent funded by Next Generation funds and 40 percent by the Town Hall.
+This system allows for the collection of necessary data to obtain strategic information that helps to understand and analyse the behavior of visitors, and, among other aspects, to assess the potential evolution of tourism activities from both the tourism supply side and the demand side, as well as market trends.

 © Copyright 2025 ABTA The Travel Convention